ibizaman/selfhostblocks/demo/homeassistant/README.md

 You don't need to copy over the ssh public key over to the VM as we set the `keyFiles` option which copies the public key when the VM gets created.
 This allows us also to disable ssh password authentication.

-For reference, here is what you would need to do if you didn't use the option:
+For reference, if instead you didn't copy the key over on VM creating and enabled ssh authentication, here is what you would need to do to copy over the key:

 ```bash
 $ nix shell nixpkgs#openssh --command ssh-copy-id -i sshkey -F ssh_config example